Chapter 11: Ecosystem Ecology

 - Exothermic: a reaction that releases heat into the surroundings (the system loses energy)

-- Gross primary productivity (GPP): the total amount of carbon fixed by producers during photosynthesis
+- Gross primary productivity (GPP): the total amount of carbon “fixed” (converted to organic compounds such as sugars) by producers during photosynthesis

 - Kinetic energy: energy in motion, performing work at expense of potential energy